 Welcome to year 6 - and Rowan class!

 Our topic to kick start the year is World War Two, which will include an exciting camping trip down to the very tip of Cornwall - Porthcurno!
 As well as this residential, we will be studying various aspects of the war - including evacuees, the Blitz and rationing.
-Much of our English will be inspired by the classic Michelle Magorian book: "Goodnight Mister Tom" During our science sessions, we will be studying electricity and sound - becoming spies sending Morse code from behind enemy lines...
-Our PE will include swimming and hockey to begin with, moving onto tae kwon do in the second half of term.
-On top of all of this, we are lucky to have Mrs Mann teaching us ukulele up until Christmas - when we'll probably learn a Christmas song to wow you all with in the church!
+Much of our English will be inspired by the classic Michelle Magorian book: "Goodnight Mister Tom".
+During our science sessions, we will be studying electricity and sound - becoming spies sending Morse code from behind enemy lines...
+Our PE will include swimming and hockey to begin with, moving onto volleyball (tae kwon do was cancelled) in the second half of term.
+On top of all of this, we are lucky to have Mrs Man teaching us ukulele up until Christmas - when we'll probably learn a Christmas song to wow you all with in the church!

-As many of our activities are shared across year 6 (Rowan & Oak), please look at the Oak class page for photos of some of the things we have been doing so far!
+As many of our activities are shared across year 6 (Rowan & Oak), please look at the Oak class page for weekly updates, homework and photos of some of the things we have been doing so far!
 Keep checking back for updates...

 Some pictures of 6.1 keeping cool in Bristol!